Rulesmash/TempCleaner/README.md

 A program made to clear temp, %temp% and prefetch files that pile up in windows using just 2 clicks Easing the hassle of going through folders or using run everytime inorder to clean it.

-# Things to note
+## Things to note
 The program is ran locally and no data is at risk
+Only works in windows
-If you encounter an error or a bug please inform
+Requires admimstratiom permission for clearing prefetch If you encounter any error or bugs please inform

 # Known bugs
 preftech does not get cleaned when ran without admin status